Plant Soil Conditioner Trial 9

 Biochar

 Green Man Biochar is charcoal made from biomass via pyrolysisis.
 Biochar is gaining popularity as a soil amendment and has the added bonus of sequestering carbon into the soil.
 This means less carbon ending up in the atmosphere contributing to global warming.
-We used the directions on the pack and mixed the whole 300mL pack through 6 litres of potting mix.
+I used the directions on the pack and mixed the whole 300mL pack through 6 litres of potting mix.

 Cost: $11.50 (inc shipping) for 300mL bag

-Worm Castings
+Worm castings

 10% Mix = 1 Part Worm castings 9 Parts Potting Mix